OpenDroneMap/WebODM/README.md

 You can also run WebODM from a Live USB/DVD.
 See [LiveODM](https://www.opendronemap.org/liveodm/).

-Windows users looking for a UI-only native installation should also check [webodm.net](https://webodm.net).
+Windows users looking for a UI-only native installation can also download the "Desktop App" available from [webodm.net](https://webodm.net).

 To install WebODM manually, these steps should get you up and running: